kirti/shipping_label_maket_class-based/README.md

 ### `Auth Component` [src/core/components/auth]

 This is higher order function component.
-This will help in Authentication, and then it will initiate the shipping label marker project. --- To run this, go to http://localhost:3000](http://localhost:3000) and enter the username: kirti and password:shiva@3@456
+This will help in Authentication, and then it will initiate the shipping label marker project. --- To run this, go to http://localhost:3000](http://localhost:3000) and enter the username :sapient pwd : sapient@123
 --- Basic validation is added for now for login button

 ### `Util Folder` [src/util]